petezh/peterzhang.me/_pages/habits.md

 - To memorize facts, use the [Anki flashcard software](https://apps.ankiweb.net/) and download cards for any topic: geography, languages, etc.
 - Read, god dammit.
 Pick up a book at the library or buy one off Amazon. [*Misbehaving*](https://www.amazon.com/Misbehaving-Behavioral-Economics-Richard-Thaler/dp/039335279X) by Richard Thaler is a good one.
 - Put those ears to work.
 Spend time finding interesting podcasts or e-books to listen to while traveling, exercizing, cooking, etc. Consider keeping track of a [media diet](media).

+## Sources & Inspirations 🔎
+- James Maa's [Productivity Hacking Guide](http://www.jamesmaa.com/2018/10/16/ultimate-productivity-hacking-guide-v2/): The blog post that sparked all my habits
+- [7 Habits of Highly Effective People](https://www.amazon.com/Habits-Highly-Effective-People-Powerful-ebook/dp/B01069X4H0) by Stephen Covey: A seminal book on productivity and personal growth.
+- [Happiness Advantage](2021/04/happiness-advantage) by Shawn Achor: Happiness makes you smarter and more hardworking.
+Be happy.
+- [Why We Sleep](posts/2021/06/why-we-sleep) by Matthew Walker: A summary of the science behind and importance behind sleep.
+- [Farnam Street's "Reading Better"](https://fs.blog/reading/): Techniques for effectively reading, and enjoying it.